 I wondered if I might just be paranoid.

 But as time went on, it became more and more clear that I wasn’t just being paranoid.
 The uneasiness remained and instead, this friend, the one I had trusted and leaned on, admired and looked up to, stayed up until all hours talking to, the one I would do anything for, was quite clearly no longer interested in my friendship.
 She stopped responding to emails and text messages and suddenly no longer had time to chat, even though I could see from her social media posts that she was making time for lots of other friends.

-And then, in the moment I needed her most, she completely let me down.
-I had reached out to ask for help on a project that was very important to me, sent her both a long email explaining what was going on, and two text messages asking her to check her email.
+And then, at the moment I needed her most, she completely let me down.
+I had reached out to ask for help on a project that was very important to me, sent her both a long email explaining what was going on and two text messages asking her to check her email.
 She ignored them all.

 It crushed me.

 All at once, I felt like I was 14 years old again.
 I replayed every conversation, every email, every text message over and over again in my head.
 I cried.
 Then I got angry.
 Then I cried some more.
 What had I done?

 Finally, feeling completely lost, I called my friend Edie to talk about it.
 As my accountability partner, I knew she would probably have some good advice.
 If nothing else, she would be a shoulder to cry on.
 I half hoped she would commiserate with me and reassure me that this other friend was just a jerk and I would be perfectly justified to never speak to her again.